"Try not to die by tripping over yourself, Quinn!" A boy shouted down the hallway, laughing uncontrollably right after.

 One hundred and twelve times - This was the number of different ways that Quinn had tried to open the book.
 Not only did the book not open, but it seemed like it cannot be damaged either.
 He had even tried burning the book, cutting the book, melting the book, though nothing had worked against the book that seemed utterly durable.

-Quinn went to lie on his bed and turned on the TV for its sole purpose, making background noises.
+Lying on his bed, he turned on the TV for its sole purpose, making background noises.
 He never really paid attention to what was on.
 With it, the sound of other voices made him feel less lonely.

-Upon opening, the TV displayed an ongoing NEWS show.
+Upon turning on, the TV displayed an ongoing NEWS show.

 "The peace treaty with the Dalki race has lasted for five years now, but officials are saying that tension is rising once again.
 Now, we must prepare for another war…."